 Section 2.
 Finances and all financial records will be handled by the treasurer and shall countersign with the president for all organizational transactions.

 Section 3.
-If the club is dissolved, the money that is in the clubs name will be given to the veterinary school as a donation.
+If the club is dissolved, the money that is in the club’s name will be given to the veterinary school as a donation.

 Section 4.
 The organization may establish reasonable dues that will be paid by all members.
 The amount of these dues will be established at the beginning of each academic year by the Executive Committee and presented to the general membership.
 Dues must be paid by the 6th week of the semester.

 Article 6-Amendments and Ratifications